Is It C or K? Multisensory Spelling Strategies

 Teaching and practicing this spelling generalization will not only provide students with learning differences a valuable tool for spelling, but also through many repetitions of correct spelling with the aid of this guideline, build a repertoire of known words and an overall orthographic awareness.

-I have a fun FREEBIE for C or K practice.
-But, if you are seeking more advanced practice, you’ll want to check out this Spelling Generalizations bundle.
+Download this FREEBIE for C or K practice.
+And, if you are seeking more advanced practice, check out this Spelling Generalizations bundle.